 Our Homes.com Network and the acquisition of OnTheMarket have enabled us to expand our offerings to the residential for sale market.
 Homes.com is a homes for sale listings site that combines our proprietary research with listing information to allow homebuyers an informative and collaborative experience finding homes for sale or lease.
 Homes.com provides residential real estate professionals subscription-based access to applications that manage residential real estate agent workflow and receives transaction-based revenue for marketing campaigns delivered on third-party platforms.
 In February 2024, we began selling subscription memberships to promote the home listing as well as the agent in the sort order.
 OnTheMarket is a property portal in the U.K., which primarily offers subscriptions-based advertising services to agents.
-Residential's revenues for the year ended December 31, 2023 decreased compared to the year ended December 31, 2022, due to the discontinuation of certain non-strategic products and services.
-We expect Residential's revenues for the year ending December 31, 2024 to increase compared to the year ended December 31, 2023 due to the OnTheMarket Acquisition and the launch of our new Homes.com product.
+Residential's revenues for the year ended December 31, 2023 decreased compared to the year ended December 31, 2024 to increase compared to the year ended December 31, 2023 due to the OnTheMarket Acquisition and the launch of our new Homes.com product.